PAST PERFORMANCES & EVENTS

 "LIVING CLOSELY 2"

 Medea (by Medea)

 Euripides' famous tragedy, reimagined through the eyes of Medea

 A culmination of our Spring season, this production will take place at the Theater Building at the Cunneen Hackett Arts Center.
 This devised piece was developed by the cast and is based on the classic tragedy.
 Our production explores what might happen if Medea got to be the writer and director of her own play.

 an evening of eating and reading plays

-This event is a community gathering where we come together for food, conversation and to read a play and discuss it.
-Since many of us find it hard to make time to read plays, this event incentivizes play reading by making it social.
-Our kick off event was a reading of Ibsen's A Doll's House, and since then we have read Sarah Ruhl's Euridice, Tennesse Williams' A Streetcar Named Desire and more!
+This event series acted as a community gathering where we could come together for food, conversation, and to read and discuss a play.
+Since many of us find it hard to make time to read plays, this event incentivized play reading by making it social.
+Our kick off event was a reading of Ibsen's A Doll's House, and since then we have read Sarah Ruhl's Euridice, Tennessee Williams' A Streetcar Named Desire and more!

 POTLUCK & PLAYS

 The Industry Today

 a panel discussion